 (What is DisposeRx?)

-LCAHY participates in National Take Back Day, which will be held on October 26th, 2019.
+LCAHY participates in National Take Back Day.

 Proper Home Disposal: